 S. No. Tutorials Unit No. Approx. Hrs.
-Required 1 Solve problems based on finding value of the function at different points. Ι 2 2 Solve problems to find derivatives of implicit function and parametric function Ι 2 3 Solve problems to find derivative of logarithmic and exponential functions. Ι 2 4 Solve problems based on finding equation of tangent and normal. Ι 2 5 Solveproblems based on finding maxima, minima of function and radius of curvature at a given point. Ι 2 6 Solve the problems based on standard formulae of integration.
+Required 1 Solve problems based on finding value of the function at different points. Ι 2 2 Solve problems to find derivatives of implicit function and parametric function Ι 2

+S. No. Tutorials Unit No. Approx. Hrs.
+Required 3 Solve problems to find derivative of logarithmic and exponential functions. Ι 2 4 Solve problems based on finding equation of tangent and normal. Ι 2 5 Solveproblems based on finding maxima, minima of function and radius of curvature at a given point. Ι 2 6 Solve the problems based on standard formulae of integration.
 II 2 7 Solve problems based on methods of integration, substitution, partial fractions.
 II 2 8 Solve problems based on integration by parts.
 II 2 9 Solve practice problems based on properties of definite integration.
 III 2 10 Solve practice problems based on finding area under curve, area between two curves and volume of revolutions.
 III 2 11 Solve the problems based on formation, order and degree of differential equations.
 IV 2 12 Develop a model using variable separable method to related engineering problem.
 IV 2 13 Develop a model using the concept of linear differential equation to related engineering problem.
-IV 2 14 Solve problems based on Trapezoidal rule V 2 15 Solve problems based on Simpson's $1/3^{ru}$ rule and Simpson's $3/8^{th}$ rule.
-V 2 16 Make use of concept of numerical integration to solve related civil engineering problems.
-V 2 Total 32
+IV 2 14 Solve problems based on finding the roots of algebraic equations using RegulaFalsi Method.
+V 2 15 Solve problems based on finding the roots of transcendental equations using Newton Raphson's Method.
+V 2 16 Solve problems based on solution of system of equations using Gauss elimination method and Gauss Seidal Method V 2 Total 32

 Note: The above tutorial sessions are for guideline only.
-The remaining tutorial hours are for revision and practice.
+The remaining tutorial hours are for revision and practice

-6. MAJOR EQUIPMENT/ INSTRUMENTS REQUIRED:
+7. MAJOR EQUIPMENT/ INSTRUMENTS REQUIRED: